dita-for-small-teams/dfst-linkmgmt-basex/README.md

 * webapp/

   Contains the BaseX Web application for the link management.
-You can either use this directory as the BaseX Web application by setting WEBPATH to this directory your local .basex configuration or you can copy the contents of this directory to the BaseX installation's webapp/ directory.
+You can either use this directory as the BaseX Web application by setting WEBPATH to this directory in your local .basex configuration or you can copy the contents of this directory to the BaseX installation's webapp/ directory.

   If you set this directory as the WEBPATH directory, then when you start the basexhttp server it will create